-&lt;sup>7In earlier closed-economy models, such as the Solow-Swan framework (Solow, 1956; Swan, 1956), any incomeimproving economic shock, including agricultural productivity, combined with non-homothetic preferences-where the income elasticity for agricultural goods is less than one-leads to a decline in both agricultural employment and the agricultural sector's value-added share.
+7In earlier closed-economy models, such as the Solow-Swan framework (Solow, 1956; Swan, 1956), any incomeimproving economic shock, including agricultural productivity, combined with non-homothetic preferences-where the income elasticity for agricultural goods is less than one-leads to a decline in both agricultural employment and the agricultural sector's value-added share.
 In open-economy models, however, structural transformation may not be explained by productivity growth.
 For instance, Matsuyama (1992) demonstrates that countries with relatively high agricultural productivity may fully specialize in agricultural production, without experiencing a contraction in the agricultural sector.
 Gollin (2023) further emphasizes that the effect of an agricultural productivity shock on the agricultural employment share depends critically on the specific country and crop.
 In cases where a country experiences a productivity shock in crops with high global demand and prices, the shock may result in expanded production and an increase in the agricultural sector's value-added share.
 Conversely, if the crop primarily serves inelastic local demand, the productivity shock may lead to lower prices, potentially reducing the agricultural sector's value-added.
-Whether such a productivity shock increases or decreases agricultural employment may also depend on the labor intensity of the crops involved.
-For a more comprehensive review of the relevant literature, see e.g., Gollin (2023).

-structural transformation is closely related to the income gap between sectors.
+Whether structural transformation is closely related to the income gap between sectors.
 To see if this relationship exists, I run a simple regression as follows:

-$$y{it} = \beta \log(x{it}) + D_i + D_t + \epsilon{it}, \tag{1}$$ where $y{it}$ is the share of domestic net migration flows from agriculture to non-agriculture (with 5-year intervals), and $log(x{it})$ denotes the log ratio of per capita income between non-agricultural and agricultural workers (calculated as 5-year averages), defined as the log of GDP per capita in the non-agricultural sector divided by GDP per capita in the agricultural sector.
-This equation is estimated after controlling for country $(D_i)$ and year $(D_t)$ fixed effects, using panel data for 60 countries (regions) from 1990 to 2015 at 5-year intervals.
-In Figure 2b, the slope ( $\beta$ ) depicts this relationship between the income gap and structural transformation through migration flows out of agriculture, by partialling out the country and year fixed effects from both the dependent and independent variables.
+$$y{it} = \beta \log(x{it}) + D_i + D_t + \epsilon{it}, \tag{1}$$ where y{it} is the share of domestic net migration flows from agriculture to non-agriculture (with 5-year intervals)8, and $log(x{it})$ denotes the log ratio of per capita income between non-agricultural and agricultural workers (calculated as 5-year averages), defined as the log of GDP per capita in the non-agricultural sector divided by GDP per capita in the agricultural sector.
+This equation is estimated after controlling for country (D_i) and year (D_t) fixed effects, using panel data for 60 countries (regions) from 1990 to 2015 at 5-year intervals.
+In Figure 2b, the slope (β) depicts this relationship between the income gap and structural transformation through migration flows out of agriculture, by partialling out the country and year-fixed effects from both the dependent and independent variables.
 The results are clear and intuitive: a larger income gap between sectors is positively associated with a higher share of workers transitioning out of agriculture.
-This aligns with the classical view that labor reallocation should eventually lead to equalization of marginal product of labor across sectors-even though income per capita does not exactly correspond to the marginal product of labor, they are closely related-if there are no barriers across sectors.
-Furthermore, these findings suggest that sectoral income shocks from climate change have the potential to influence structural transformation; In a country where income from agricultural sector becomes relatively less attractive due to climate change, the force driving transformation out of agriculture may become stronger.
+This aligns with the classical view that labor reallocation should eventually lead to equalization of the marginal product of labor across sectors-even though income per capita does not exactly correspond to the marginal product of labor, they are closely related-if there are no barriers across sectors.
+Furthermore, these findings suggest that sectoral income shocks from climate change have the potential to influence structural transformation; In a country where income from the agricultural sector becomes relatively less attractive due to climate change, the force driving transformation out of agriculture may become stronger.
 Conversely, if the agricultural sector becomes more attractive, the force of structural transformation may weaken.